honeycombio/cloudformation-integrations/README.md

 ### Required Inputs

+Enter a value for each required input in the UI, or if using the CLI or API, ensure the inclusion of each required input and its value.

-- `Name`: A Name for this Kinesis Firehose.
+* `Name`: A Name for this Kinesis Firehose.
 Must be unique in this Region.
-- `HoneycombAPIKey`: Your Honeycomb Team's API Key.
+* `HoneycombAPIKey`: Your Honeycomb Team's API Key.
-- `HoneycombDataset`: The target Honeycomb dataset for the Stream to publish to.
+* `HoneycombDataset`: The target Honeycomb dataset for the Stream to publish to.
-- `S3FailureBucketArn`: The ARN of the S3 Bucket that will store any logs that failed to be sent to Honeycomb.
+* `S3FailureBucketArn`: The ARN of the S3 Bucket that will store any logs that failed to be sent to Honeycomb.

 ### RDS Cloudwatch Logs